ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Load the skill / workspace
 In this part of the tutorial you are going to load a pre-defined workspace or skill into the {{site.data.keyword.conversationshort}} service.
 1. In the [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service created in the previous section.
-Click on its entry to open the service details.
+Click on its entry and then the service alias to open the service details.
 2. Click on **Launch Tool** to get to the {{site.data.keyword.conversationshort}} Tool.
 3. Switch to **Skills**, then click **Create skill** and then on **Import skill**.
 4. In the dialog, after clicking **Choose JSON file**, select the file **assistant-skill.json** from the local directory.
 Leave the import option at **Everything (Intents, Entities, and Dialog)**, then click **Import**.
 This creates a new skill named **TutorialSlackbot**.